 10 lbs.
-Costa Tarrazu La Pastora Fresh Unroasted, Green 100% Arabica Coffee Beans
+Costa Rica SHB Tarrazu La Pastora E/p Fresh Unroasted 100% Arabica Coffee Beans

 The coffee has a pleasing intensity.
 Sweet qualities: dates, dark grape.
 The finish is excellent, filling the mouth with a smooth spicy aftertaste.